-(c) CONSIDERATION OF FACTORS.-In developing, preparing, and revising a plan under this section the Secretary shall take into consideration at least the following factors:
+(c) CONSIDERATION OF FACTORS.
+In developing, preparing, and revising a plan under this section the Secretary shall take into consideration at least the following factors:

-(1) The specific purposes for which the concerned
+(1) The specific purposes for which the concerned conservation system unit was established or expanded.

-(1) The specific pulposes for which the concentration conservation system unit was established or expanded.
 (2) Protection and preservation of the ecological, environmental, wildlife, cultural, historical, archeological, geological, recreational, wilderness, and scenic character of the concerned unit and of areas in the vicinity of such unit.